deparko/Text_To_Speech/FRONTEND_INTEGRATION_PLAN.md

      - Update `ai-provider-section.tsx` to fetch available voices from API
      - Enhance `output-settings-section.tsx` to save preferences
      - Revise `viewing-section.tsx` to display real-time processing status
+     - Create new `multi-file-viewer.tsx` component for managing multiple audio files
+     - Implement file selection and comparison features in the viewer

    - **Configuration**
      - Create `.env.local` for environment variables